Table of Contents

 Instead of telling your audience what makes your brand unique, you can simply show them!
 By now, it’s no secret that branded video content is perfect for that, but you probably didn’t know it can be even better if you choose the right style.

 I think we can agree that this is one of the best brand videos because of its quirky style.
-The combination of stop-motion and live-action footage is spot-on, making this piece engaging and fun to watch.
+The choice of using animation from a firts-person perspective instead of live-action footage is spot-on, making this piece engaging and fun to watch.

 Pro-tip: Consider experimenting with different video styles.
 You might be surprised by the results!